yasinberkaynarin/DSA-210project/README.md

 Conclusion

-The analysis showed that higher movie budgets do not always guarantee higher IMDb ratings.
-However, movies with larger budgets generally tend to generate more revenue.
+The project showed that movie budget alone is not enough to explain audience ratings and popularity.

-The IMDb enrichment process improved the dataset significantly and allowed more detailed analysis using ratings and vote counts.
+While higher budget movies generally earned more revenue, IMDb ratings depended on many additional factors beyond financial investment.

-Overall, the project suggests that movie success depends on many different factors, not only budget alone.
+Overall, the analysis demonstrated that movie success is influenced by a combination of budget, audience reception, and other external factors.